Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/06. Testing RESTful Routes/README.md

 Depending on who you ask there are various forms of testing.
 For our purposes we will rely on the MVC architecture to define the various forms of tests:

-1. Unit Testing (testing Models),
+1. **Unit Testing** (testing **Models**),
-1. Routes Testing (testing Controllers)
+1. **Routes Testing** (testing **Controllers**)
-1. View Testing (testing Views)
+1. **View Testing** (testing **Views**)

-**Unit tests** are very resilient breaking as you make changes to your code, they provide very narrow test coverage to your application as a whole so you have to write a lot of them. **View tests** are more broad (they test more parts of your code simultaneously), but they are more brittle - meaning they can break because you made a trivial change, e.g. changed the HTML/CSS of your website.
-For our purposes, we will be focusing primarily on **Routes Testing** or testing our controllers, because these are in a bit of a Goldilocks position where they are broad, but not too brittle.
+**Unit tests** are very resilient and will rarely break as you make changes to your code, they provide very narrow test coverage to your application as a whole so you have to write a lot of them.

+**View tests** are more broad (they test more parts of your code simultaneously), but they are more brittle - meaning they can break because you made a trivial change, e.g. changed the HTML/CSS of your website.

+**Routes Testing** or testing our controllers are in a bit of a Goldilocks position where they are broad and test a lot of behavior across the model and the controller, but they are not too brittle that they will break when we change something minor like the styling.

+We will focus primarily on routes testing.

 ### Assertions & Assertion Libraries (Chai.js)

 An **Assertion** is a true/false statement that defines a test.
 Mocha.js ships with [Node.js's native assertion library (`assert`)](https://nodejs.org/api/assert.html), which is very simple, and sometimes clunky way to write assertions.
 Mocha.js itself actually recommends that you use an **Assertion Library** like [Chai.js](http://chaijs.com/) that gives assertions more elegance and range.

-Compare and contrast the following assertion expressions:
+Compare and contrast the following assertion expressions.

 ```js
 // assert()